Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

-STAR has previously published dihadron correlations for in-plane ($\phis<\pi/4$) and out-of-plane ($\phis>\pi/4$) trigger particles~\cite{Kirill}.
+STAR has previously published dihadron correlations for in-plane ($\phis<\pi/4$) and out-of-plane ($\phis>\pi/4$) trigger particles~\cite{Adams:2004wz}.
 We sum up our correlation results from slices 1-3 and 4-6 to obtain the in-plane and out-of-plane correlations, respectively.
 We have also analyzed the data treating $\phis<\pi/4$ as a single slice to obtain the in-plane correlation and $\phis>\pi/4$ for the out-of-plane correlation.
 The resultant correlation functions are consistent with those reported here that were summed from individual slices.
-Figure~\ref{fig:Kirill} compares results from this work to those in~\cite{Kirill}.
-The histograms show systematic uncertainties of the results from this work, while the shaded boxes show those of the results from~\cite{Kirill}.
-The analysis reported here differs from that in Ref.~\cite{Kirill} in two ways: (i) the average $\vf=($\vAS$+\flow{4})/2$ is used in this analysis while $\vf\approx(\flow{2}+\flow{4})/2$ containing significant non-flow effect was used in Ref.~\cite{Kirill}, (ii) the flow correlation is corrected up to $\vv$ in this analysis while correction only up to $\vf$ was done in Ref.~\cite{Kirill}.
+Figure~\ref{fig:Kirill} compares results from this work to those in Ref.~\cite{Adams:2004wz}.
+The histograms show systematic uncertainties of the results from this work, while the shaded boxes show those of the results from Ref.~\cite{Adams:2004wz}.
+The analysis reported here differs from that in Ref.~\cite{Adams:2004wz} in two ways: (i) In the average $\vf=(\veta{2}{0.7}+\flow{4})/2$ used in this analysis the two-particle cumulant flow was obtained with a $\etagap=0.7$, whereas in the average used in Ref.~\cite{Adams:2004wz} all particle pairs were included in the two-particle cumulant flow, which contains a more significant nonflow effect; (ii) The flow correlation is corrected up to $\vv$ in this analysis, while correction only up to $\vf$ was done in Ref.~\cite{Adams:2004wz}.